PracticalBat/PracticalBat/README.md

 ## 🦇 About Me 🦇
-- 💻🎨 Hobbyist programmer passionate about creativity
+- 💻🎨 Hobbyist programmer and artist
 - 🌱 Currently working on various small projects in the Godot game Engine
 - 🦇 Bat Online